kosamad/the-meadow-project/README.md

 At the bottom of the page, a summary section provides an overview of the following:

 * Basket Total: This displays the combined total of all products and events in the basket.
 * Delivery Costs: Delivery is calculated at 10% of the basket total unless the total exceeds £50, in which case delivery is free.
-Events, priced over £50 and delivered via email, do not incur any delivery charge.
+Events do not incur any delivery charge as the tickets are sent via email.
 * Grand Total: This is the sum of the basket total and the delivery costs.

 ![bag end summary](documentation/final/bag-end.PNG)